aeternity/protocol/node/api/channels_api_usage.md

 a leave request, the channel FSM passes it on to the peer FSM, reports the current mutually authenticated state and then terminates.
 The `'reestablish'` request is very similar to a [Channel open](#channel-open) request, but also requires the channel id and the latest mutually authenticated state.
+For authentication, a unique token called an `fsm_id` also needs to be provided See [initial connection indication](#initial-connection-indication) on how the `fsm_id` is communicated.

-The full state, including state trees, is cached internally by the Aeternity node, and upon reestablish, it is verified that the encoded state provided by the client corresponds to the latest full state retrieved from the cache.
+The full state, including state trees, is cached in encrypted form internally by the Aeternity node, and upon reestablish, it is verified that the encoded state provided by the client corresponds to the latest full state retrieved from the cache.

 ### Leave request
 Example: